lucifer-reborn473/NEXUS/docs/syntax.md

 FeedFunction := "feed" "(" [StringLiteral] ")"
 ```

-- If a string literal is provided, it is displ			ayed as a prompt to the user.
+- If a string literal is provided, it is displayed as a prompt to the user.
 - If no string literal is provided, a default prompt (`FEED`) is displayed.

 **Examples:**